-Ted Bernstein has been acting as an alleged trustee to the Shirley Bernstein Trust agreement with no authority and appointed as successor personal representative and has failed to notify the beneficiaries and interested parties of any actions or administrations.
-Ted Bernstein has not sent one document, accounting, notice, list of liabilities or claims, inventories, assets, profits or losses since the date of his commencement in his alleged fiduciary duties.
-Ted Bernstein has been acting to his own benefit and interests and is expected to continue do so and therefore should be removed.
+Theodore Bernstein has been acting as an alleged trustee to the Shirley Bernstein Trust agreement with no authority and since being appointed as successor personal representative by this Court in October 2013 has failed to notify the beneficiaries and interested parties of any actions or administrations as required by Probate Statutes and law.
+Theodore Bernstein has not sent documents required to beneficiaries, including but not limited to, accountings, notices, list of liabilities or claims, , lists of assets, profits or losses and attorney billing records, since the date of his commencement in his alleged fiduciary capacities.
+Theodore Bernstein has been acting to his own benefit and interests and is expected to continue do so and therefore should be removed.
 He has not acted and refuses to act in the best interests of the beneficiaries and therefor has breached all of his duties and trust.
-Ted is acting in ways to purposefully harm, damage and extort those he is to be service to and again should be removed before more harm is done.
+Theodore is acting in ways to purposefully harm, damage and extort those he is to be service to and again should be removed before more harm is done.

 CONVEYANCE OF ASSETS

-Ted Bernstein has sold without notice the condo in a self-dealing transaction.
-Lied and concealed the transaction to interested parties and still refuses to account for the personal belongings and whereabouts of the items removed from the condo or accountings from the sale.
+Theodore Bernstein has sold without notice the condo in a self-dealing transaction.
+Theodore has lied about and concealed the transaction to interested parties and still refuses to account for the personal belongings and whereabouts of the items removed from the condo or accountings from the sale.

 INSURANCE FRAUD

-Ted Bernstein has acted in concert with attorneys Tescher and Spallina to wrongfully convert life insurance proceeds out of the estate to benefit himself to the direct harm and damage to the true and proper beneficiaries including possibly his own children.
-Ted has manifested a lawsuit with the other dis-inherited sibling, Pam with her husband and his brother in the name of the Simon Law Firm to represent their false claim in the District court of Illinois in attempt to receive benefits from the estates that they were wholly excluded from in attempt to say the Trust was lost and they “believe” they were beneficiaries.
-Without merit this lawsuit in nothing more than false statements, lies and waste of courts time and expenses and should be moved back to Florida and handled in probate proceedings as an asset to the estate.
+Theodore Bernstein has acted in concert with attorneys Tescher and Spallina to wrongfully convert life insurance proceeds out of the estate of Simon to directly benefit himself to the direct harm and damage to the true and proper beneficiaries of the insurance, including possibly his own children.
+Theodore has manifested a lawsuit with the other disinherited sibling, Pamela along with her husband and his brother acting as the lawyers in the lawsuit through The Simon Law Firm to represent their false claim in the District court of Illinois in attempt to receive the insurance benefits outsidethe estateof SIMON, where if it flowed to the estate they were wholly excluded.
+To achieve this they stated that the Trust was lost and that they “believe” they were beneficiaries of this Lost or Suppressed trust.
+Without merit this lawsuit is nothing more than false statements, lies and a waste of the US District court and the true and proper beneficiaries time and expenses and should be moved back to Florida and handled in probate proceedings as an asset to the estate.
+Under Florida law, if the beneficiary of a life insurance policy is not in existence at the time of the insured's death, the policy is payable to the insured, and thus, in this case, the insured's Estate.
+Harris v.
+Byard, 501 So.2d 730, 12 Fla.
+L. Weekly 429.

 CREDITOR FRAUD

-Ted Bernstein has initiaiate the life insurance lawsuit in attempts to defraud a creditor of the estate through a post mortem created trust scheme.
-The one and same he is responsible for bringing in the estate, causing delays in distributions and costly legal expenses.
+Theodore Bernstein has initiated the life insurance lawsuit in attempts to defraud a creditor of the estate through a post mortem created trust scheme that would move the insurance outside of the estate and convert and comingle the funds to improper beneficiaries who then planned on hiding the asset from creditors with intent.
+The creaditor that Theodore is almost exclusively responsible for causing the liabilities now burdening the estate, causing further delays in final distributions and incurring costly legal expenses, all from actions primarily done by Theodore according to the creditor lawsuit.

 WRONGFUL POSSESSION OF RESIDENCE